 The 2012 Media Book Prize goes to James W. Pennebaker, for "The Secret Life of Pronouns: What our Words Say About Us."
 Before reading this book, anyone other than the most devoted lexiphile might ask, "Who cares about pronouns?”
 But Pennebaker shows why pronouns matter: they reflect our personality, goals, and context.
 The science is compelling, the thrust is novel, and the conclusions furnish a provocative basis for expanding the way we understand and study human behavior.
 By weaving in references to online self-tests, well-known public figures, and literary characters, Pennebaker has created a book that is engaging, fun, and accessible to readers well beyond the field of Psychology.
 As such, The Secret Life of Pronouns generates broad interest in the science of psychology and the importance of the research done in our field.

-This 2014 Book Prize will be presented at the annual Society for Personality and Social Psychology conference, which will take place in Long Beach, California, February 26-28, 2015.
+Nominations for this award have closed.
+The Media Book Prize will be presented at the annual Society for Personality and Social Psychology conference, which will take place in Long Beach, California, February 26-28, 2015.

 This year’s Award Nomination Panel for the 2014 Media Book Prize is Tom Gilovich (Chair), Jamil Zaki, Jon Haidt, and Kathleen Vohs.